-Make ahead and freeze these easy-to-make No-Bake Chocolate Almond Snowballs.
-Gluten-free, dairy free with a sugar-free option!
-A pretty addition to a dessert tray.
+Make ahead and freeze these easy No-Bake Chocolate Almond Snowballs.
+These chocolate coconut snowball cookies are gluten-free with a sugar-free option!
+They make a pretty addition to a holiday dessert tray.
+No oven needed!

-Not only that, they’re gluten-free, dairy-free and even sugar-free for your friends with allergies or special diets.
+- Gluten-free.
+Not only that, these snowball cookies are gluten-free.
+They're also easy to make sugar-free for your friends with allergies or special diets.
 You now have that problem solved!

 - coconut: I use unsweetened, but sweetened will work too.